-Chef JA Cooks is a Japanese food blog that shares simple and healthy Japanese home cooking recipes include vegan and vegetarian.
+Chef JA Cooks is a Japanese food blog that shares simple and healthy Japanese home cooking recipes, including vegan and vegetarian.
 From traditional Japanese recipes to modern recipes with step-by-step instructions.

 More Daikon Recipes You Might Like

-- Daikon salad
+- Daikon Salad

-- Pickled daikon
+- Pickled Daikon

-- Daikon miso soup
+- Daikon Miso Soup

 - Daikon Nimono Recipe (Simmered Daikon)

-- Kiriboshi daikon salad
+- Kiriboshi Daikon Salad

 - ⅓ Daikon, 400g

-- 1 pack Sprouts, 50g
+- 1 pack of Sprouts, 50g

 - Shredded Nori for topping

 - Cut ingredients: Peel daikon and shred it, and remove the root of sprouts.
-Mix daikon and sprouts in a large bowl,
+Mix daikon and sprouts in a large bowl.

 - Sesame dressing: Put all the ingredients in a small bottle, close it and mix by shaking.